I’m gonna use my non-existent psychic powers to predict that you’re here to plan a wicked awesome, Rome 2 day itinerary!

 Just as a little FYI:

-Many of the top Rome attractions on this itinerary are also some of the most iconic sites in the world.
+Many of the top monuments in Rome are also some of the most iconic sites in the world.

 Visit at 12 pm on a Tuesday at your own peril because yes, every tour group and selfie stick-wielding tourist known to man will be there.